epandurski/swaptacular.github.io/_posts/2022-07-05-swaptaculars-network-of-trust.md

 partners.
 He assigned the *debtors agent* with the responsibility to manage his digital currency.
-If Paul did not want to trust somebody else with this important task, he could set up and run his own *debtors agent* and *accounting authority* severs, over which he would have a complete control.
+If Paul did not want to trust somebody else with this important task, he could set up and run his own *debtors agent* and *accounting authority* servers, over which he would have a complete control.

 Paul's partners, employees, and customers should not be unhappy too.
 They chose to trust Paul, and they assigned the *creditors agent*